nicoledwenger/nicoledwenger/README.md

 # Hi there 👋

-I'm a **Front End Developer + Designer** studying Web Programming and Public Relations at Purdue University.
-I'm currently the **Lead Market Research Analyst** for Boiler Communication, Purdue's student-run agency.
-With backgrounds in customer experience, formal research, and strategic communication, effective user experiences are vital to me.
-As a senior at Purdue, I'm looking for front end roles upon graduation.
+I'm a **Front End Developer + Designer** who graduated *cum laude* in Web Programming and Public Relations from Purdue University.
+I'm currently seeking full-time opportunities in San Diego, CA. With backgrounds in customer experience, formal research, and strategic communication, effective user experiences are vital to me.

 ---

 ## Currently working on

-:book: [nicoledwenger.github.io](https://github.com/nicoledwenger/GatsbyPortfolio) - an updated portfolio site using GatsbyJS and deployed with Github Pages
+💻: [acnh-name-generator](https://github.com/nicoledwenger/acnh-name-generator) - a name generator for islands in Animal Crossing New Horizons
 </br>
-:pencil2: [hankdevelopment.github.io](https://github.com/nicoledwenger/hankdevelopment.github.io) - a site for my senior capstone project
+📓: [nicoledwenger.github.io](https://github.com/nicoledwenger/GatsbyPortfolio) - an updated portfolio site using GatsbyJS and deployed with Github Pages

 ## Passionate about

-:smile: Intuitive user experiences
+😄: Intuitive user experiences
 </br>
-:briefcase: Inclusive work environments
+💼: Inclusive work environments
 </br>
-:fallen_leaf: Spending time in nature
+🍂: Spending time in nature
 </br>
-:bike: Exercising and yoga
+🚲: Exercising and yoga

 ## Find me on
 * [Portfolio](https://nicoledwenger.com/) </br>